 Whether or not to seek bankruptcy protection for your business can be a difficult and complicated decision based on a number of factors including scope of assets, amount of debt, cash flow and future business prospects.
-Only a qualified business bankruptcy attorney can fully evaluate and explain these issues and provide legal advice.
+Only a qualified attorney can fully evaluate and explain these issues and provide legal advice.
 McFarlin LLP business bankruptcy attorneys routinely handle these types of matters and can help you make the right decision.

-Only corporations, limited liability companies, and partnerships can be considered separate legal entities and file bankruptcy in their own right without involving the personal credit of the owner(s).
+Only corporations, limited liability companies, and partnerships can be considered separate legal entities and file for insolvency in their own right without involving the personal credit of the owner(s).
 These businesses can file Chapter 7 or Chapter 11 Bankruptcy.
 Sole Proprietorships on the other hand, are extensions of the owner and can’t file bankruptcy separately from the owner.

 Which Chapter of Bankruptcy to File?